Table of contents

 ServiceNow ITSM pricing:

-- Based on custom quotation.
+- Based on a custom quotation.
 Contact the ServiceNow team to find out more.

-- Custom pricing system in place.
-Visit their website to learn more.
+- A custom pricing system is in place.
+Visit Kaseya’s website to learn more.

 One of Freshservice’s strong points is the extensive range of available integrations.
 For example, it offers various project management, access management, remote support, and endpoint management integrations.

-- Speed up IT ticketing by 10X without increasing headcount.
+- Speed up IT ticketing without increasing headcount

-Interested in learning how you can leverage Atera’s AI capabilities?
+Interested in learning how you can leverage Atera’s AI agents?
 Contact Atera’s sales team for a custom demo.
-Or, take advantage of the 30-day free trial—no credit card required.
+Or, take advantage of the 30-day free trial, no credit card required!

 Frequently Asked Questions